 Chemistry majors earning a Bachelor of Arts have excellent credentials for admission to professional schools such as medicine, pharmacy, dentistry, optometry and veterinary medicine or admission to graduate programs in areas such as business, law, education and journalism.

-Students who complete the biochemistry major will be prepared to:
+Students who complete the chemistry major will be prepared to:

 - Understand the relationship between chemistry and broader areas of science in a historical context